4Geeks logo

 How does HTTP work?

-This protocol works through requests and responses from the client (e.g., a web browser) and a server (e.g., the computers on which web sites reside).
+The HTTP protocol works through requests and responses from the client (e.g., a web browser) and a server (e.g., the computers that host and display websites).

-The server responds with a structured response and a series of metadata that establishes guidelines for the initiation, development and closure of the communication.
-These guidelines are called "request methods".
+The server, after receiving a request, responds with a structured message and a series of metadata that establishes guidelines for the initiation, development and closure of the communication.
+These guidelines are called request methods.

 A sequence of these requests is known as an HTTP session.